 So let’s get started with installing AWS WordPress.

-1. How To Install WordPress on AWS
+1. How To Host WordPress on Amazon Web Services (AWS)

 Step 1: Create an AWS Free Tier account

-Before we start setting up WordPress on Amazon Web Services (AWS) you should sign up for the account.
+Before we start hosting WordPress on Amazon Web Services (AWS) you should sign up for the account.
 This an easy process just go to this webpage and click on create a free account.
 Since this is a tutorial, we are going to use a free tier to demonstrate the process of setting up WordPress sites with AWS.

 Have your credit card nearby you are going to need it.
 To create an account Amazon is going to charge $1 to your credit card.
 This is to verify that you are a real person and also to have your payment info if you decide to switch to a paid plan.